JayPeaa/msproject5/readme.md

 The newsletter section currently contains logic which checks if a user is already subscribed and stores new email address in the database.
 It is not currently hooked up to any mail service.
-As a future development this will be connected to the mail chimp API in order to automate any social media campagnes.
+As a future development this will be connected to the mail chimp API in order to automate any social media campaigns.